kinix/Babur/README.md

 ## Configiration

-You can change maximum dice count and side number from `config/dice.json`
+You can change maximum dice count and side number in `config/dice.json`

-You can change or add units from `config/units.json`
+You can change or add units in `config/units.json`

 The units with `_` prefix are being used for only convert between metric units (e.g. cm to m)

+### Chat config

+You can change or add regex for categories in `chat_regex.json`

+You can change or add responses in `chat.json`.
+You have to have same groups with `chat_regex.json` in this file.
+In addition you have to the group `_' to respond unmatched messages.

 ## Usage